User37som/libbitcoin/bx-script-encode.md

 Arguments (positional):

-TOKEN                The plain text script tokens that make up the
+SCRIPT               The plain text script tokens that make up the
                      script.
-If not specified the tokens are read from
+Multiple tokens must be quoted.
+If not
-                     STDIN.
+                     specified the tokens are read from STDIN.
 ```
 This command is helpful in interpreting scripts as they appear in the wire protocol, and for nesting scripts within scripts.